decentraland/sdk7-goerli-plaza/clap-claim-dispenser/README.md

 * `<X_P>`, `<Y_P>`, `<Z_P>`: Sets the dispenser position(x, y, z) in the scene.
 * `<X_R>`, `<Y_R>`, `<Z_R>`: Sets the dispenser rotation(x, y, z) in the scene.
-* `<PATH_TO_WEREABLE_GLB>`: Path to your wereable GLB, that will be displayed in the dispenser.
+* `<PATH_TO_WEREABLE_GLB>`: Path to your wearable GLB, that will be displayed in the dispenser.

 ### Dispenser and UI Designs

 Since this is an example from the Fashion Week dispensers, the models loaded by default will have those banners.
-You can create your own dispenser model(with Blender or Meshy AI) and replace the default one.
+You can create your own dispenser model (with Blender or Meshy AI) and replace the default one.

 #### Changing the Dispenser model